Illustration by Diego Blanco

 Work to combine this online-to-offline (and back again) shopping experience with click-to-mortar incentives.
-They align your in-store experience with mobile shopping.
+They align your in-store experience with mobile shopping using technology:

-Many companies are turning to mobile-enabled in-store checkouts and mobile wallets for customers who have been pointed to their store by a mobile device.
+Many companies are also turning to mobile-enabled in-store checkouts and mobile wallets for customers who have been pointed to their store by a mobile device.
 Long lines in-store can be a major drag.
-Mobile point of sale (POS) devices—like PayPal, Square, and Shopify POS—offer an easy-to-use and cost-effective solution.
+Mobile point-of-sale (POS) devices—like PayPal, Square, and Shopify POS—offer an easy-to-use and cost-effective mobile ticketing solution.

 From ease and cost perspectives, there are no clear-cut answers.
 For NFC, you’ll need to get new terminals to have support.
-In most cases, the price of the terminal stays the same or you pay a premium that is ~$50.
+In most cases, the price of the terminal stays the same or you pay a premium that’s around $50.
 Bulk pricing also brings down costs.

 4. Offer one-click checkout